AlexisRuiz00/Proyectopsp-grupo1/README.md

 <a name="2"></a>

-# ACTIVITY 3: Analisys of functional requierements.
+# ACTIVITY 3: Analysis of functional requierements.

 </br>
 </br>